 Programme Delivery: Face-to-face/Blended

 The MSOT at USC was approved by the World Federation of Occupational Therapists on March 7, 2016.
-WFOT approval is granted for five years and will be reviewed in 2021.
+WFOT approval is granted for five years and was reviewed in 2021, and subsequently re-approved until 2026.
 The MSOT was also approved by the Accreditation Council of Trinidad and Tobago (ACTT) in December 2015.
-The Council for Professions Related to Medicine also recognized the program in May 2020 and as such our graduates are eligible to apply for registration to practice in Trinidad & Tobago upon completion of their studies.
+Our graduates are eligible to apply for registration to practice in Trinidad & Tobago through the Council for Professions Related to Medicine upon completion of their studies.

 The programme is offered full-time with a combination of face-to-face, blended and distance and block teaching and learning methods.
 It is comprised of eight semesters of full time study including fieldwork placements.
 Students have a minimum of 29 months and a maximum of 39 months in which to complete the programme.
 The programme starts in September of each year.